rdsq/pip-requirements/README.md

 ## Settings

-You can configure if the input field of these manual commands should ignore when you move your focus out of it
+`pip-requirements.ignoreFocusOut`: should the input fields of the manual commands not close when you move your focus out of them